docpad-archive/documentation/Documentation.md

 ## Getting started with website.docpad

 This section could be step-by-step guide to using DocPad.
 Could be a whole section of its own, maybe hosted in the [website.docpad](https://github.com/bevry/website.docpad) wiki itself.
-Not sure where it should go, but a basic step-by-step guide would be useful very useful for the "not-so-technical" people.
+Not sure where it should go, but a basic step-by-step guide would be useful for beginners.

 ## Skeletons